 Not convinced this phone is for you?
 Check out these instead:

-The camera isn't as strong in low light and, like the Galaxy S9, the colors are more natural-looking, rather than punchy; it's also more expensive, and doesn't have a headphone jack.
-That said, it's the most impressive iPhone we've ever tested, so if you're thinking of making the jump this would be the iPhone to jump to.
+The camera is also very strong, but it's more expensive, and doesn't have a headphone jack.
+That said, along with the iPhone XS Max it's the most impressive iPhone we've ever tested, so if you're thinking of making the jump then one of these would be the iPhone to jump to.

 Samsung Galaxy S9 Plus